syncfusion-content/blazor-docs/blazor/combobox/grouping.md

 ## Text with firstName and LastName

-Text can be concatenated with firstName and LastName which can be achieved by defining the new variable and passing the value with the desired format with the help of `get` and `set` method.
+The text is linked with the firstName and LastName, which is achieved by defining a new variable and passing the value with the desired format with the help of the `get` and `set` methods.

 {% highlight cshtml %}